Identify and avoid construction safety risks

 • Reducing unnecessary noise as much as possible to allow for clear communication

-To keep all workers safe, follow the tips above and make sure your business is insured for any potential accident that may occur by contacting your Independent Insurance Agent.
+Follow these tips to keep all workers safe.
+Additionally, make sure your business is insured for any potential accident that may occur by contacting your Independent Insurance Agent.

 Related resources